 According to the 2016 National Runner Survey by RunningUSA (and a ton of other evidence) Facebook is second only to word-of-mouth for ways runners use to discover their next race.
 So, if your race is not on Facebook, you’re missing out.

-Whether you’re a seasoned veteran or just starting out on Facebook, we’ve got 10 great tips to help you optimise your Facebook core asset: your Facebook page.
+Whether you’re a seasoned veteran or just starting out on Facebook, we’ve got 11 great tips to help you optimise your Facebook race page.
+And here they are.

 1. Create a username